Updated 11:10 a.m. March 22

 - Update, Dec.
 12: Bill Peduto wants to keep being Pittsburgh’s mayor, and Councilwoman Darlene Harris is considering running.

 - Update, Jan.
 10: Previous mayoral candidate Les Ludwig says he’ll run again.
+(But he didn’t file election petitions by the March 7 deadline.)

 - Update, Jan.
-18: Rev. John Welch tells the Post-Gazette that he plans to launch his candidacy on Jan.
+18: Rev. John Welch tells the Post-Gazette that he plans to launch his candidacy Jan.
 21.

 2017 — City Councilwoman Theresa Kail-Smith (D —District 2 aka Banksville; Beechview; Chartiers City; Crafton Heights; Mt.
 Washington and Duquesne Heights; East Carnegie; Elliott; Esplen; Fairywood; Oakwood and Ridgemont; South Shore; Sheraden; West End; Westwood and Windgap)